DRIVER-EU/test-bed-design/doc/developers.md

 Once enabled, access to any topic is denied by default, except for certain public topics such as *system_* topics.
 This means that for other topics, access must be granted explicitly by system administrators.
 More specifically, for each sensitive topic X, the system administrator shall configure the topic access policy via the Admin Tool.
 A topic access policy is set on a specific topic X and consists of a list of access rules.
 Each access rule consists of:

 - Authorized subject name, as in the adapter's SSL certificate (a.k.a.
-Kafka client ID in this case), OR Kafka consumer group ID;
+Kafka client ID in this case), OR Kafka consumer group ID.
 - A list of *permissions*; each *permission* is a couple *(ACTION, bool)*, where *ACTION* is the action considered on the topic (in Kafka API model), e.g. *READ* (subscribe a topic) or *WRITE* (publish on a topic), and the Boolean *bool* is true if and only if the action is permitted (positive rule), else denied.

 If a consumer group ID is used as the first item (instead of subject name), the system administrator must also declare the corresponding group memberships in the Admin Tool, i.e. who is authorized to join this group.